docarray/docarray/docs/data_types/table/table.md

 If your values are separated by yet another separator, you can create your own `csv.Dialect` class.
 To do so you can create a class, that inherits from `csv.Dialect`.
-Within this class you can define your dialects behaviour by setting the provided [formatting parameters](https://docs.python.org/3/library/csv.html#dialects-and-formatting-parameters).
+Within this class, you can define your dialect's behavior by setting the provided [formatting parameters](https://docs.python.org/3/library/csv.html#dialects-and-formatting-parameters).

 For instance, let's assume you have a semicolon-separated table: